furaga/WatchMeAlways/WatchMeAlways/Assets/WatchMeAlways/README.md

 # WatchMeAlways Video Recorder for Windows

-Have your ever encounted something amazing (unexpedted bugs, miracle plays ...)when you are editing or playing your game in Unity editor, and realize you forgot to start your screen capture software?
+Have your ever encounted something amazing (unexpedted bugs, miracle plays, ...) when you are in Unity editor, and realize you forgot to run your screen capture software?
+WatchMeAlways Video Recorder is for you!
-You just press Ctrl+F10, then WatchMeAlways Video Recorder save the last few seconds!
+Just press Ctrl+F10, then WatchMeAlways Video Recorder will save the last few seconds!

 WatchMeAlways Video Recorder is a desktop recorder.
 If your unity editor is running, the WatchMeAlways Video Recorder is running.
 Therefore you can always capture the change on your desktop screen!

 WatchMeAlways Video Recorder is a great tool for every Unity developers:
 - Capture and save anything memorable in your desktop.